Best First-Time Home Buyer Loans of 2025

 2. The Conventional 97 loan

-If you’re simply looking for a low down payment option for your home loan, the Conventional 97 can be a smart choice.
+If you’re simply looking for a low down payment option for your home loan, the Conventional 97 can be one of the best first-time home buyer loans.
 With these conventional loans, you need just 3% down to qualify.

 Like FHA loans, they do require annual mortgage insurance.
 But you can actually cancel your private mortgage insurance (PMI) after you’ve gained enough equity in the home.